influxdata/giraffe/giraffe/README.md

   - **disableVerticalScrolling**: _boolean. **Optional**.
 Recommendation: do not include.
 Defaults to false when excluded._ Disables the vertical scrollbar for the rendered table.

+  - **parseObjects**: _boolean. **Optional**.
+Defaults to false when excluded._ Enables the parsing of JSON objects in the CSV of **files** so that JSON objects are correctly interpreted when there are commas in the object, and prevents all data from being combined into a single column.

 - **GaugeLayerConfig**: _Object_.
 Maximum one per `<Plot>`.
 Properties are:

   - **type**: _'gauge'. **Required**._ Specifies that this LayerConfig is a gauge layer.